-- Do not use products that contain oil on your skin around your stoma.
+- Do not use products on the skin around your stoma that contain oil.
 These can make it hard to attach the pouch to your skin.

-Be sure to treat any skin redness or skin changes right away, when the problem is still small.
-Do not allow the sore area to become larger or more irritated before asking your health care provider about it.
+Be sure to treat any skin redness or skin changes right away, when the problem is minor.
+Do not allow the problem area to become larger or more irritated before asking your health care provider about it.

-The skin around your stoma can become sensitive to the supplies you use -- the skin barrier, tape, adhesive, or the pouch itself.
+The skin around your stoma can become sensitive to the supplies you use, such as the skin barrier, tape, adhesive, or the pouch itself.
 This could happen slowly over time and not occur for weeks, months, or even years after using a product.

 If you have hair on your skin around your stoma, removing it may help the pouch to more securely stay in place.

-- Use a trimming scissors, electric shaver, or have laser treatment to remove the hair.
+- Use trimming scissors, an electric shaver, or have laser treatment to remove the hair.